zhaojh329/rtty/README.md

 MAC address of then device to be connected to, MAC address format can be: xx:xx:xx:xx:xx:xx, xx-xx-xx-xx-xx-xx, xxxxxxxxxxxxx

+# Disonnect to devic
+Execute the exit command in the shell environment

 # How To Contribute
 Feel free to create issues or pull-requests if you have any problems.